 So linear servo maintenance vs. gear

 stripping - you decide.
-The Blade 180 CFX is the natural goto in a
+The Blade 180 CFX or T-Rex 150X are the natural other heli options in a

-similar size package if you want standard rotary servos and a variable
+similar sized packages if you want standard rotary servos.

 Since I just mentioned the FBL unit, that is a good segue into the blade 130 S's flybarless system.

 Like the 180 CFX, the 130 S also uses the Spektrum AR6335A combination 6 channel RX with AS3X flybarless stabilization built in (part #BLH9321).

 This is a major difference between this version of the 130 and the original X version that used a combo-board with all the components including the ESC & BEC.
 The AR6335A is a great micro flybarless unit and I can't get over the more advanced features it boasts which include:

 Since the AR6335A RX has no built in ESC, a separate main and tail rotor ESC with tail mixing and built in BEC is used on the 130S (part # BLH9318).

 similarities to the larger 180 CFX don't end with the electronics.
 All

 the rotor head components are shared with the 180 - the head, the grips,

 the bearings, the head links, and the swashplate.
 The 130s also uses a metal main shaft instead of a carbon one like the X version used.
 That carbon shaft could split with a strong enough blade strike, but the metal shaft can bend.
 Your call which is a better shaft material but my money is on the metal one.